 If you’ve tried everything in your power to change the situation for the better and still feel stuck, you can submit a feedback revision request.
 Just make sure you haven’t exceeded your monthly allotment and that the feedback was placed in under 30 days.

 To do so, login to your eBay portal and click on the feedback revision request page.
-You’ll see a selection of the feedback that was left on your page, so scroll down to the one you want revised.
+You’ll see a selection of the feedback that was left on your page, so scroll down to the one you want to be revised.
 This will take you to a page where you can compose a message to the buyer and explain why you want their feedback revised.

 When drafting your message, briefly summarize to the buyer the steps you took to solve their unhappiness and make things better.
 Explain why their feedback is so important (it helps other buyers make an informed decision, it tells you how you did as a seller, etc.) and give them the link to where they can revise their feedback, asking them to do so.